upbound/docs/content/providers/provider-azure/authentication.md

 The system-assigned managed identity allows you to associate the provider with your
-AKS cluster automatically without manually managing credentials.
+Azure Kubernetes Service (`AKS`) cluster automatically without manually managing credentials.

 ### Create a system-assigned managed identity